 My grandmother had the most influence on me as it was her with whom we brothers spent most of our time in childhood.
 She was a very zealous and inspiring lady.
 I’ve seen her working in fields from dusk to dawn along with ensuring our care and nourishment.
 She never let us feel deprived of the warmth of a mother and always inspired us to do great things in life.
 It’s her struggle with us that inspired me to excel in school and sports and got me where I am today.

 Please give a summary of your career, chronologically, including organisation names and your role/designation.

 I completed my schooling from MB Inter College, UP.
 There I’d intensely excelled in sports.
 After 12th, I played hockey at National level.
 But, I soon realised that I can’t expect a settled career in sports, considering the uncertain income and improbability of getting constant achievement.
 So, my second choice was Police as I was always fascinated with the authority that a policeman command.
 Therefore, I sat for the UP Police Constable Exam and qualified.
 A training of nine months followed.
 I first started as a constable in Bijnaur civil lines and stayed there for six months after which I was posted to Government Railway Police (GRP) and continued for around 12 years.
 I was then shifted to Meerut Civil lines for 2 years.
 After that I was transferred to Ghaziabad civil lines.
 After 3.5 years in Ghaziabad, I was transferred to Thana Musoorie.
-After 3 years there, I was shifted back to Meerut.
+Then 3 years later, I was shifted back to Meerut.
 After one year, I worked in Bulandshahr for around 1.5 years.
 Then I stayed in service in Muzaffarnagar for six months and finally I was shifted back to GRP of Bareiily in 2015 where I’m still working.